Yikemlone/japan-destination-website/README.md

 # Japan-website
-A website themed on Japan
+A website themed on places to go in Japan

-First project using HTML, CSS and Javascript
+This is my first project using HTML, CSS and Javascript.